Jegstudio/gutenverse-core/gutenverse/readme.txt

 ##### Bug Fixes
 * fix post block pagination when there is animation effect
+* fix bug with postlist featured image aspect ratio by default browser on frontend
 * fix nav menu overlay style

 = 3.2.0 =